chibuike-vm/c_standard_time_library/.github/README.md

-# Standard Date and Time Library In C Language
+# Standard Date and Time Library in C Language

 **Standard Date and Time Library** in _C_ makes use of standard library
 variables, macros, and functions to manipulate time in differnt formats just as